Bill Text: HI SB1601 | 2025 | Regular Session | Amended

 § -8 Gifts and grants.
 The authority may accept gifts, grants, and donations from any source for the purposes of this chapter.

-PART II.
-CREDIT ENHANCEMENT THROUGH LOAN LOSS RESERVES
+II.
+CREDIT ENHANCEMENT THROUGH LOAN LOSS

-(b) On approval by the authority and after entering into a participation agreement with the authority, the authority shall establish a reserve account at the participating financial institution and deposit into the account an amount equal to per cent of the original loan amount.
-The reserve account shall be used by the authority to cover any losses arising from a default of a loan made by the participating financial institution under this part or as otherwise provided by this part.
+(b) On approval by the authority and after entering into a participation agreement with the authority, the authority shall establish a reserve account at the participating community development financial institution and deposit into the account an amount equal to per cent of the original loan amount.
+The reserve account shall be used by the authority to cover any losses arising from a default of a loan made by the participating community development financial institution under this part or as otherwise provided by this part.

-§ -13 Loans. (a) Except as otherwise provided by this chapter, the authority shall not determine the recipient, amount, or interest rate of any loan made under this part or the fees or other requirements related to the loan.
+§ -13 Loans. (a) Except as otherwise provided in this chapter, the authority shall not determine the recipient, amount, or interest rate of any loan made under this part or the fees or other requirements related to the loan.

 (b) To qualify as a loan under this part, the loan shall: